junxit/us-congress-bills-109/metadata.md

 - 2006-05-22 — Referred to the Committee on Science, and in addition to the Committee on Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-05-22 — Referred to the Committee on Science, and in addition to the Committee on Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-05-22 — Referred to the Committee on Science, and in addition to the Committee on Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2006-05-31 — Executive Comment Requested from Commerce.
+- 2006-05-31 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2006-06-14 — Committee Consideration and Mark-up Session Held.
+- 2006-06-14 — Ordered to be Reported (Amended).
+- 2006-06-29 — House Committee on Resources Granted an extension for further consideration ending not later than Sept.
+11, 2006.
+- 2006-06-29 — Reported (Amended) by the Committee on Science.
+H. Rept.
+109-545, Part I.
+- 2006-06-29 — Reported (Amended) by the Committee on Science.
+H. Rept.
+109-545, Part I.
+- 2006-09-11 — Committee on Resources discharged.
+- 2006-09-11 — Committee on Resources discharged.
+- 2006-09-11 — Placed on the Union Calendar, Calendar No. 385.